-Stock Repurchase Programs.
 In March 2001, the Company's Board of Directors authorized the Company to repurchase up to \$500 million of its outstanding shares of common stock from time to time over the next two years, depending on market conditions, share price and other factors.
 In March 2003, the Company's Board of Directors authorized a two-year extension of the stock repurchase program until March 2005.
 Under this program, from March 2001 through December 31, 2004, the Company repurchased 32.9 million shares of common stock at an average price of \$4.86 per share for a total amount of approximately \$160 million.
 During this period, of the shares repurchased, 32.1 million shares were purchased from SOFTBANK Corp. ("SOFTBANK") at an average price of \$4.84 per share.
 During the three months ended March 31, 2005, the Company repurchased an additional 4.9 million shares in the open market, at an average price of \$33.60 per share, for total consideration of \$165 million.
-Treasury stock is accounted for under the cost method.
+This stock repurchase program has expired.

 In March 2005, the Company's Board of Directors authorized a new stock repurchase program for the Company to repurchase up to \$3 billion of its outstanding shares of common stock from time to time over the next five years, depending on market conditions, share price and other factors.
+Under this program in the three months ended September 30, 2005 the Company repurchased 6.3 million shares of common stock at an average price of \$32.89 per share, for total consideration of \$208 million.
+For the nine months ended September 30, 2005 under the expired and current stock repurchase programs, the